jollyjinx/ZFS-TimeMachine/README.md

 	$ zfs list
 	puddle         181Gi  19.3Gi  175Gi  /Local
-	tank           708Gi  911Gi  371Ki  /Volumes/tank
+	ocean           708Gi  911Gi  371Ki  /Volumes/ocean
-	tank/puddle    167Gi  911Gi  163Gi  /Volumes/tank/puddle
+	ocean/puddle    167Gi  911Gi  163Gi  /Volumes/ocean/puddle

 /Local is where my home directory lives.
 The script is called as follows

-	$ ./zfstimemachinebackup.perl  --sourcepool=puddle --destinationpool=tank/puddle
+	$ ./zfstimemachinebackup.perl  --sourcepool=puddle --destinationpool=ocean/puddle --snapshotstokeeponsource=100 --createsnapshotonsource

-So puddle is set as source, tank/puddle will receive the snapshots from puddle and 100 snapshots are kept on puddle itself.
+So puddle is set as source, ocean/puddle will receive the snapshots from puddle and 100 snapshots are kept on puddle itself.

 If you want to change the times when backups are removed on the destination you can change the following hash: